 The billing period covers the first day through the last day of each month.
 Rental payments are due on the 28th of

 each month.
 Students may pay rent charges online by e-check or credit card.
+Non-students may pay rent charges online by e-check or wire transfer.
 Please visit the USFSCO website at

 http://paymybill.uillinois.edu for instructions.